Quality Assurance Principles

 - Are spatial boundaries aligned between environmental and economic data?

-- Are accounting periods synchronized?
+- Are accounting periods synchronised?

 Example: Economic data by industry may not align perfectly with spatially-defined ecosystem service flows; bridging tables may be needed.